 The statewide winner represents Texas at the national competition in Washington, DC in late April.
 The winner of that competition receives a $20,000 scholarship.

 Participation is open to high schools and nonprofit organizations serving high school students, throughout the state of Texas.
-Home school students are accommodated, preferably through their local home-schooling association/group or else through inclusion in an organization’s competition, if possible.
+Home-schooled students and students at schools that don’t hold competition are encouraged to contact the Texas state coordinator.

 For information on participating in the Texas program, please contact Matrex Kilgore at 512/936-6563 or matrex@arts.texas.gov.